erhsparks/app_academy_prepwork/environment-setup.md

 ## Text Editor

 For pair programming, we'll be using a collaborative online editor called [Floobits][floobits].
 Floobits has good voice and video integration, which makes communicating with your partner much easier.
 It also has a built-in workspace (directory structure) for organizing your files.
-If the web editor isn't slick enough for you, it is also supported in [Sublime Text][sublime-text], a powerful cross-platform editor very similar to [Atom][atom-editor], which we use in the main course.
+If you decide that the web editor isn't your style, Floobits also supports [Sublime Text][sublime-text], a powerful cross-platform editor very similar to [Atom][atom-editor], which we use in the main course.
 Given these advantages, we feel that Floobits is the logical choice of editor for the pre-course.
 You will need to set up an account and a workspace, and add your partner as a collaborator before you'll be able to pair.

 [floobits]: http://www.floobits.com/
 [sublime-text]: http://www.sublimetext.com/